unit8co/darts/guides/covariates.md

   - `past_covariates`: **at least** the same time span as `target` plus the next `n - output_chunk_length` time steps after the end of `target`
   - `future_covariates`: **at least** the same time span as `target` plus the next `n` time steps after the end of `target`

+If you want to know more details about how covariates are used behind the scenes in Global Forecasting Models, read our continuation guide darts/guides/covariates_tfms.md.
+It gives a step-by-step explanation of the training and prediction process using one of our Torch Forecasting Models (PyTorch based GFMs).

 ## 2.4.
 Examples
-We have a lot of great examples showcasing how to use covariates with Darts' forecasting models.
+We have lots of great examples showcasing how to use covariates with Darts' forecasting models.
 Here are a few of those:

 - Past covariates with GFMs: https://unit8co.github.io/darts/examples/02-multi-time-series-and-covariates.html#Covariates-Series
 - Past and future covariates with TFTModel: https://unit8co.github.io/darts/examples/14-TFT-examples.html#Training
 - Past and future covariates with RegressionModels: https://medium.com/unit8-machine-learning-publication/time-series-forecasting-using-past-and-future-external-data-with-darts-1f0539585993

-We have now covered the most important points to get you started with using covariates in Darts.

-If you want to get an in-depth look at how past and future covariates are used behind the scenes in a Global Forecasting Model, read our guide on GFMs in darts/guides/global_forecasting_models.md